AbhinavM2000/coldmailer-site/README.md

 4. Click on the name of a recipient to open their "mailto" link in a new window.
 This will open your default email client and create a new email message with the recipient's email address, subject line, and body of the email pre-populated.
 5. Send away !

+## Code (Coming soon)

+Code will be added after cleaning and optimising.

 ## License

 ColdMailer is licensed under the [MIT License](https://opensource.org/licenses/MIT).